Easy One Pot Ground Lamb and Couscous

 Note: As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
 This helps to offset the costs of maintaining my blog and creating awesome content! 😊

-What type of pan should I use?
 Because the couscous needs to absorb liquid while covered, you need to plan ahead.
-Use a pan with a lid that fits well.
+Us a pan with a lid that fits well.
 I like to use my red cast iron skillet with a lid that fits tightly.

 My hope is that this “recipe” will become more of a “template,” and that you’ll be coming up with combinations that you and your family love… Looking for more weeknight mains that feature couscous?
 Try my Moroccan-Style Chicken Couscous.
 It’s another flavorful, quick, and healthy recipe.